-In Riverrun's dungeon, Jaime accepts responsibility for throwing Bran from Winterfell's Broken Tower but denies Catelyn's accusation he later hired the catspaw to kill Bran.
-The prisoner also insists that Tyrion would never have bet against him during Joffrey's tourney, contradicting Petyr's claim that Tyrion won the dagger from Littlefinger by betting on Loras instead of Jaime.
-The Kingslayer does recall the dagger changing hands, however, as a drunken Robert had displayed it at the tourney's feast.
+In Riverrun's dungeon, Jaime Lannister admits to having thrown Bran Stark from Winterfell's Broken Tower but denies Catelyn's accusation he later hired the catspaw to kill Bran.
+Jaime also insists that Tyrion would never have bet against him during Joffrey's tourney, contradicting Petyr's claim that Tyrion won the dagger from Petyr by betting on Loras Tyrell instead of Jaime.
+Jaime does admit he recalls the dagger changing hands, however, as a drunken King Robert I Baratheon had displayed it at the tourney's feast.

 A Storm of Swords

-After receiving Widow's Wail from Tywin as a wedding gift, King Joffrey claims that he is "no stranger to Valyrian steel" while destroying Tyrion's gift, Lives of Four Kings.
-Tyrion later decides that Joffrey was behind the assassination attempt on Bran Stark, deducing that the then-prince had taken the plain dagger, which Robert had forgotten after winning it from Littlefinger, from the king's baggage train and given it to a greedy lackey at Winterfell.
+After receiving Widow's Wail from Tywin as a wedding gift, King Joffrey I claims that he is "no stranger to Valyrian steel".
+Tyrion later concludes that Joffrey was behind the assassination attempt on Bran Stark, deducing that the then-prince had taken the plain looking dagger, which Robert had forgotten after winning it from Baelish at the tourney, from the king's baggage train and given it to a lackey at Winterfell.

 After Joffrey's death at his royal wedding, Cersei and Jaime discuss the assassination attempt on Bran.
-Jaime decides that Joffrey tried to have the crippled Bran killed as a misguided attempt to impress Robert.
-When Jaime frees Tyrion from the Red Keep's dungeon, the brothers agree that Joffrey was responsible.
+Jaime concludes that Joffrey tried to have the crippled Bran killed as a misguided attempt to impress Robert.
+When Jaime frees Tyrion from the Red Keep's dungeon, the brothers agree that Joffrey had been responsible.